 - If moving with children, see Moving to Canada with your kids: Research, explore, enjoy to learn from personal experiences of other newcomers.

-Pre-arrival prep: Completing documentation for items to bring to Canada
+Pre-arrival prep: Completing the BSF186 forms for items to bring to Canada

 You’ll need two copies (one for you and one for the border services officer) of: